DrMarkusVoss/pumla/pumla_UsersGuide.md

 The referenced element must exist somewhere in the source tree as a model element described in a `pumla` model repository file.

+Both, static and dynamic elements, can be put onto a diagram with this macro.
+But be aware, that with this macro you cannot mix the static and dynamic world.
+If you want to put static and dynamic elements onto the same diagram, then use the `PUMLAPutDynamicElement( alias : string )` macro (see down below) to put the dynamic elements onto the same diagram as you put the static elements with this macro here.

 ### tbd: `PUMLAPutElement( elem_alias, lod )`
 Same as above, but limits the displaying of nested elements to the level number defined by `lod` (level of detail).
 This overrides the global variable